Oscarl214/AirBnbClone/README.md

 ## Description

-Testing & Practicing React Skills
+Testing & Practicing React Skills, specifically prop and passing in Data.

+Duplicated AirBnb experiences page, focused in on iteration of card component.

 ## Table of Contents